purplevan/Cert_Reviews/README.md

 All thoughts and opinions are personal, so make sure to tailor your certifications to your interests and desires, and research further into certs that interest you.
 Something I dislike you may really enjoy, and vice versa.

-I currently have reviews for the following certifications:
+I am currently creating reviews for the following certifications:
 - Sec+
 - CySA+
 - PenTest+